 - In September 2020, the ARRC published the "ARRC Recommended Best Practices for Completing the Transition from LIBOR", which is available here.
 This guide sets out recommended dates, by product type, for:

 b.
 Technical and operational readiness by third party vendors

 c.
 Cessation of new use of USD LIBOR

 d.
-Identification of anticipated fallback rates, by the determining party
+For contracts that require that one or more parties select a replacement rate at their discretion, identification of anticipated fallback rates, by the determining party

 Product Hardwired Fallbacks Incorporated By Tech/Ops Vendor Readiness By Target For Cessation Of New Use Of USD LIBOR By Anticipated Fallback Rates To Be Identified Floating Rate Notes 6/30/2020 6/30/2020 12/31/2020 6 months prior to reset after LIBOR's end Business Loans & Mortgages

 9/30/2020 6/30/2021 6 months prior to reset after LIBOR's end Consumer Loans - Student Loans